Harder's conjecture I: An explicit pullback formula

 where $c_r$ is a certain constant depending on $\DD_{\lambda,n_1,n_2}$. \end{theorem} This has been already proved by Kozima \cite{Kozima08} in more general setting.
 However he does not give explicit values of $c_r$ in general.
 He gave in \cite{Kozima08} one strategy how to calculate the constant $c_{r}$ in the formula.
-Actually this calculation is difficult to execute in general, but in the next section, we explain how to do this when $\DD_{\lambda}=Q_l(\p_Z,U,V)$.
-Though it is not necessary for proving our main results, it is interesting in its own right, and may have an application for computing exact standard $L$-values for $f \in S_{\rho_r}$.
+Actually this calculation is difficult to execute in general, but in the next section, we explain how to do this when $\DD_{\lambda}=Q_l(\p_Z,U,V)$, where $Q_l$ is defined by \eqref{defdiff} before Lemma \ref{lem.formulaQl}.
+Though this calculation is not necessary for proving our main results, it is interesting in its own right, and may have an application for computing exact standard $L$-values for $f \in S_{\rho_r}(\varGamma^{(r)})$.